prinz-git/user-authentication-management-tests/README.md

 pip install flask
 ```

-Open a terminal and run the following command from the project directory
+Open a terminal and run the following command from the project directory (folder :WebPage)
 ```
 python webserver.py
 ```